-1 POINT - for applications which meet the minimum relevant industry standards, but do not deliver any of the benefits detailed below.

-3 POINTS - for applications that meet one of the criteria detailed below:

-applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted and addressed, where possible, any points they may have raised applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
+- 1 POINT for applications which meet the minimum relevant industry standards, but do not deliver any of the benefits detailed below. - 3 POINTS for applications that meet one of the criteria detailed below: - applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted and addressed, where possible, any points they may have raised - 5 POINTS for applications that meet one of the criteria detailed below: - applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
 This must be beyond what you might be compelled to do within the conditions of the contract or recognised as an industry standard practice